+ACME INC.

 MUTUAL NON-DISCLOSURE AGREEMENT

-This Mutual Non-Disclosure Agreement (this “Agreement”) is entered into between Acme, a Delaware corporation (“Company”) and the other party named on the signature page hereto (“Other Signatory”) as of __________, 20__ (the “Effective Date”), to protect the confidentiality of certain confidential information of Company or of Other Signatory to be disclosed under this Agreement solely for use in evaluating or pursuing a business relationship between the parties (the “Permitted Use”).
-Company and Other Signatory may be referred to herein individually as a “Party” and collectively as the “Parties.”
+This Mutual Non-Disclosure Agreement (this “Agreement”) dated the [day] of [month] 202[•] (the “Effective Date”) is entered into between Acme Inc. incorporated and registered in England and Wales with company number Z-0001 and having its registered office at ___________ (the “Company”) and [Other Party Name] incorporated and registered in England and Wales with company number [•] and having its registered office at [address] (the “Other Party”) to protect the confidentiality of certain confidential information of the Company and/or of the Other Party to be disclosed under this Agreement solely for use in evaluating or pursuing a business relationship between the parties (the “Permitted Use”).
+The Company and the Other Party may be referred to herein individually as a “Party” and collectively as the “Parties.”

-As used herein, the “Confidential Information” of a Party will mean any and all technical and non-technical information disclosed by such Party (the “Disclosing Party”) to the other Party (the “Receiving Party”), which may include without limitation: (a) patent and patent applications; (b) trade secrets; (c) proprietary and confidential information, ideas, techniques, sketches, drawings, works of authorship, models, inventions, know-how, processes, apparatuses, equipment, algorithms, software programs, software source documents, and formulae related to the current, future, and proposed products and services of each of the Parties, such as information concerning research, experimental work, development, design details and specifications, engineering, financial information, procurement requirements, purchasing, manufacturing, customer lists, investors, employees, business and contractual relationships, business forecasts, sales and merchandising, and marketing plans; and (d) all other information that the Receiving Party knew, or reasonably should have known, was the Confidential Information of the Disclosing Party.
+The term “Confidential Information” of a Party will mean any and all technical and non-technical information disclosed by such Party (the “Disclosing Party”) to the other Party (the “Receiving Party”), which may include without limitation: (a) patent and patent applications; (b) trade secrets; (c) proprietary and confidential information, ideas, techniques, sketches, drawings, works of authorship, models, inventions, know-how, processes, apparatuses, equipment, algorithms, software programmes, software source documents, and formulae related to the current, future, and proposed products and services of each of the Parties, such as information concerning research, experimental work, development, design details and specifications, engineering, financial information, procurement requirements, purchasing, manufacturing, customer lists, investors, employees, business and contractual relationships, business forecasts, sales and merchandising, and marketing plans; and (d) all other information that the Receiving Party knew, or reasonably should have known, was the Confidential Information of the Disclosing Party.

-Subject to Section 3, the Receiving Party agrees that at all times and notwithstanding any termination or expiration of this Agreement it will hold in strict confidence and not disclose to any third party any Confidential Information of the Disclosing Party, except as approved in writing by the Disclosing Party, and will use the Confidential Information of the Disclosing Party for no purpose other than the Permitted Use.
-The Receiving Party will also protect such Confidential Information with at least the same degree of care that the Receiving Party uses to protect its own Confidential Information, but in no case, less than reasonable care.
-The Receiving Party will limit access to the Confidential Information of the Disclosing Party to only those of the Receiving Party’s employees or authorized representatives having a need to know and who have signed confidentiality agreements containing, or are otherwise bound by, confidentiality obligations at least as restrictive as those contained herein.
+Subject to clause 3, the Receiving Party agrees that at all times and notwithstanding any termination or expiration of this Agreement it will hold in strict confidence and not disclose to any third party any Confidential Information of the Disclosing Party, except as approved in writing by the Disclosing Party, and will use the Confidential Information of the Disclosing Party for no purpose other than the Permitted Use.
+The Receiving Party agrees to apply the same security measures and degree of care to such Confidential Information as the Receiving Party applies to its own confidential information, which the Receiving Party warrants as providing adequate protection from unauthorised disclosure, copying or use.
+The Receiving Party will limit access to the Confidential Information of the Disclosing Party to only those of the Receiving Party’s employees or authorised representatives who have a need to know such Confidential Information for the Permitted Use and who have signed confidentiality agreements containing, or are otherwise bound by, confidentiality obligations at least as restrictive as those contained herein.

-The Receiving Party will not have any obligations under this Agreement with respect to a specific portion of the Confidential Information of the Disclosing Party if such Receiving Party can demonstrate with competent evidence that such portion of Confidential Information:
+The Receiving Party will not have any obligations under this Agreement with respect to any Confidential Information which:

+at the time of the disclosure was in the public domain;

-was in the public domain at the time it was disclosed to the Receiving Party;
+after disclosure came into the public domain for any reason except the failure of the Receiving Party to comply with the terms of this Agreement;

-entered the public domain subsequent to the time it was disclosed to the Receiving Party, through no fault of the Receiving Party;

-was in the Receiving Party’s possession free of any obligation of confidence at the time it was disclosed to the Receiving Party;
+was lawfully in the Receiving Party’s possession prior to such disclosure;

-was rightfully communicated to the Receiving Party free of any obligation of confidence subsequent to the time it was disclosed to the Receiving Party; or
+was subsequently communicated to the Receiving Party from a third party without obligations of confidentiality; or

 was developed by employees or agents of the Receiving Party who had no access to any Confidential Information.